shaligramk/Kaffee/README.md

 Kaffee
 ======

-Kaffee is a personal side project built with HTML5 and CSS3
+Kaffee is a personal side project built with HTML and CSS from scratch.